Quick Start Guide

 Make Your First Request

 Use your API key to make a test request.
-Send an email, IP address, or both — you get back a combined risk score with reasons for every flag.
+Send an email, IP address, or domain — you get back a risk score with reasons for every flag.

 {